TikTok 101 For Nonprofits

 This past holiday season, you might have heard your younger relatives talking about the new, video-based social network, TikTok.
 Depending on your age, you might hear the name, and think of a catchy 2009 tune by pop artist Kesha or simply the sound that hands on a clock make.
-These days, it’s neither of those things; it’s a mobile app primarily popular among Gen Z, and a powerful platform to engage with younger audiences.
+These days, it’s neither of those things; it’s a mobile app primarily popular among Gen Z, and a powerful platform to engage with younger audiences and integrate into your overall omni-channel marketing campaign.
 (If you’re still trying to figure what’s hip among these social segments, check out our nonprofit guide to millennials and Gen Z).

 What is Tik Tok?

 TikTok is a video-sharing social network developed by ByteDance.
 Originally known as Musical.ly, ByteDance acquired the sensational lip-synching, karaoke-esque app and rebranded it to TikTok in 2017.
 It’s quickly become a widely used social app with over a billion downloads and two-thirds of its user base under the age of 30.
 For any nonprofit targeting the younger demographic, it’s an application worth understanding.

 Popular types of content

 This is it where it all began.
 When TikTok was Musical.ly, it was mainly used as a way for its users to express themselves through singing and dancing.
 Today, the “sounds” used on TikTok go beyond songs, including audio material from popular media like comedy skits, films, or even other popular TikTok clips.
 Users take a sound and record a video to match it, often using unexpected scenarios for comedic effect.

 This is an integral part of the TikTok experience.
 With duet videos, users respond to an existing video and add to it.
 This adds an additional layer of humor by extending the fun in often clever and unexpected ways.